The college baseball regular season is winding down, and we're less than a week away from Selection Monday.

 Should be in (2): Arizona, UCLA

-UCLA finished third in the Pac-12 with 19 conference wins; however, their RPI of 52 is concerning.
+UCLA finished third in the Pac-12 with 19 conference wins; however, their RPI of 50 is concerning.
 The Bruins and the Wildcats will want to make a run in the Pac-12's inaugural conference tournament.
-UCLA started off with a loss to Cal, while Arizona knocked off Oregon.

 Locks (8): Tennessee, Arkansas, Auburn, Georgia, Texas A&M, LSU, Florida, Vanderbilt

-Bubble about to burst (3): Alabama, Ole Miss, Kentucky
+Bubble about to burst (2): Alabama, Ole Miss

 13 SEC wins has historically been the minimum to make the NCAA Tournament.
-Alabama came into the SEC Tournament below that mark.
-A first-round win over Georgia and a second-round win over Arkansas has the Tide in better shape, but they'll still need wins to have a chance at an at-large bid.
+Alabama came into the SEC Tournament at that mark.
+A first-round win over Georgia has the Tide in better shape, but they'll still need wins to have a chance at an at-large bid.
 The day one loss by Ole Miss to Vanderbilt has the Rebels in a precarious position.
-Kentucky knocked off Auburn to keep their season alive.

 Should be in (1): Wofford